25 Mar 2025

 Background questions

-Asking background questions can help you get a better context of the person and how your product or service fits into their life.
+Asking background questions can help you get a better understanding of the person and how your product or service fits into their life.

-You should also find out if they’re an existing user, a user of competing products, or if they’re completely new to it — each of these offers different insights and you should take them into account during your analysis of the results.
+You can also find out if they’re an existing user, a user of competing products, or if they’re completely new – each offers different perspectives that you can take into account during your results analysis.

 Some background questions to ask include: